sp872-Sarang/Interactive-Lab-Hub/Lab 6/README.md

 ![cap_cam](imgs/cap_cam.jpg)

-A few types of the owner's food are connected to the capacitance sensor using alligator clips and copper wire.
-This sensor is also connected to the raspberry pi.
-The theif would absolutely knows how to interact with the system because what he/she only does is to steal food (by touching the food).
-He/she doesn't have to initially know the speaker also plays sound because he/she would know when it plays sound.
+We used alligator clips and copper wires to connect several types of food to the capacitive sensor, which is connected to the Raspberry Pi.
+The food eater will know how to interact with the system because all they need to do is to pick up the food and get informed by the speaker if they are supposed to eat it.

 ![cap_setup](imgs/cap_setup.jpg)